jasonbayton/11ty/_src/blog/2025/08/google-play-developer-verification.md

 Yes.
 ADB installations for local development remain unaffected.

 **Does this affect enterprise app deployment?**
 Enterprises have exemptions.
 Apps installed through an EMM Device Policy Controller (DPC) or published as private apps in Managed Google Play are exempt indefinitely.
-Fully managed and Work Profile devices have an extension until September 2027.
+Fully managed and Work Profile devices installing public apps from Google Play have an extension on permitting installation without developer verification until September 2027.

 **Is this just a revenue grab?**
 No. Developer verification uses the same $25 one-time registration fee already in place for Play Console accounts.
-Student and hobbyist developers will have access to lighter-weight options with no fees (as currently documented)
+Student and hobbyist developers will have access to lighter-weight options with no fees (as currently documented).

 **Does this change anything for non-certified devices?**
 No. The requirements only apply to certified Android devices with Google Play services.
 Non-certified devices are unaffected.